Click here to view Berlin’s Startup Map

 9 out of Germany’s top 10 most important accelerators and incubators are located in Berlin:

 Some of the largest companies have started or are about to start innovation laboratories in Berlin.
 These include Deutsche Bahn, Deutsche Bank, Lufthansa, RWE, and Henkel.
-Large International companies discover Berlin as technology hub too.
-Cisco for example is in progress to invest 50 million USD to build one of their technology labs called OpenBerlin (@opnbrln–csco) around the Internet of Things in Berlin.
+Large International companies discover Berlin as a technology hub too.
+Cisco, for example, is in progress to invest 50 million USD to build one of their technology labs called OpenBerlin (@opnbrln–csco) around the Internet of Things in Berlin.
 In addition, more than 45 research, co-working and grassroots labs provide valuable connections to some of Germany’s top science and research and development organizations and businesses.

 Over 30 venture capital firms, about 170 investment managers and hundreds of business angels are present in Berlin today.
 Various Crowdfunding platforms support alternative investment opportunities and Berlin’s large banks – some of them have unique financing status and capabilities – provide access to more conventional loans or specific public financing instruments.
 The largest venture capital firms in Berlin include High Tech Gründerfonds (@HTGF), Point Nine Capital (@PointNineCap), HP Ventures (@pitchhpv), Paua Ventures (@pauaventures), Early Bird VC Management (@EarlybirdVC), b-to-v Partners (@b_to_v), and many others.